 Global law firm Norton Rose Fulbright has advised on 19 “Deals of the Year” across multiple regions, and has been awarded MENA legal adviser of the year at this year’s IJ Global Awards.

-Norton Rose Fulbright advises senior lenders led by ING Bank on the first reserves based development finance facility in Mexico for an offshore upstream O&G project
+Senior lenders led by ING Bank advised on Mexico finance facility for offshore O&G project

 Global law firm Norton Rose Fulbright has advised the senior lenders on the first-ever reserves based development finance facility in Mexico for an offshore O&G project